-Ozone depletion is the process of destruction of the ozone layer which can cause adverse effects on the living forms by many pollutants releases out from the vehicles, industries etc. Ozone layer depletion is one of the major environmental issues which get thin day by day by the increasing pollution.
+Ozone depletion is the process of destruction of the ozone layer in the stratospheric region.
+It can adversely affect various living forms.
+Ozone depletes by the many pollutants that are emitting out from the vehicles, industries etc. Ozone layer depletion is one of the major environmental issues, which needs to be controlled as the layer is getting thinner day by day due to increased pollution.

 Content: Ozone Depletion

 - Ozone Hole

 - Causes of Ozone Depletion

 Definition of Ozone

 Here, we will briefly discuss the general, physical and chemical properties that will give us the whole idea about ozone:

 |Physical properties of ozone

 |Blue coloured gas